Skip to main content

 12pm – Soup, soup – it’s good for the soul

 Soup is very important to the local people for its believed health benefits.
-Different soups are good to help with different ailments, some to make you hot inside and some to make you cool, some to help lungs, heart, etc. Chinese herbal medicine is a world that I don’t yet fully understand, but is nonetheless a discipline taken very seriously.
+Different soups are good for different ailments: some make you hot inside, some cool you, some help your lungs, heart, etc. Chinese herbal medicine is a world that I don’t yet fully understand, but it is nonetheless a discipline taken very seriously.
 Essentially, daily soup is very important.

 8pm – Pub trivia for newcomers

 On Tuesdays my husband and I try to get away from work to meet our friends at a pub quiz over in Tsim Sha Tsiu.
-We take the Star Ferry across the water to relax and enjoy the best view Hong Kong has to offer.
+We take the Star Ferry across the water to relax and enjoy Hong Kong's best view.
 For about 2.50 HKD (next to nothing in any currency) we can spend a few minutes sailing from one side of Victoria Harbour to the other, and can be dazzled by the Hong Kong skyscape.
 The Star Ferry is one of Hong Kong’s heroes, and continues to chug back and forth, helping to keep Hong Kong moving as it has done for more than 100 years.

 The pub quiz is a great way to feel right at home, and the venue is a place where we have met many friendly expats.
 Some people you meet and never see again, and some become friends forever.
 Top tips, places to go, things to do and ways to save money are constantly discussed, and also everyone here is good at looking after newcomers.
 If you are a new expat to Hong Kong you will find that people really want to help you, as people helped them when they arrived.